jaideep156/medium-reviews-sentiment-analysis/README.md

 ### OR
-If you don't want to rebuild the model everytime after each input, run this line of code in your command line AFTER building the best model from `notebook/sentiment-analysis.ipynb` and save it as `steps.pkl`:
+If you don't want to rebuild the model everytime after each input, run this line of code in your command line AFTER building the best model from `notebook/sentiment-analysis.ipynb` and save it as `model_steps.pkl.gz`:

 Clone the project